Wednesday, January 8, 2025

 Working with quinoa in this salad reminded me of when Mr. HRK and I were travelling through Peru and Chile in February 2020, when so many meals we were offered, particularly in Peru, were primarily based on quinoa.
 You would remember, that this period in time was also just before the world was put on hold with the advent of Covid 19.
 We arrived home from South America just as Covid 19 was being announced as a major health threat.
 We now realise that in South America when we were there, they were already very aware of the reality of Covid.
 We weren't.

 Above is a photo of me in February, 2020, the day after my birthday, shopping at the incredibly interesting local markets in Lima, Peru with our cooking class chef, where many varieties of quinoa, or quinua, were available to buy in bulk.
 Photo taken by Mr. HRK.
 In Peru we were told that because of the increasing export potential of quinoa from South America, many of the people living there could no longer afford to buy quinoa as the cost of the grain had risen so much.
-I hope the situation has improved for them by now.
+I hope the situation has improved for them by now, because it is a staple food for them.
 We drove past fields and fields of quinoa.
 Just a little aside note, unfortunately I never received the recipes from this cooking class, as excellent as it was.
-I think Covid hit, the tourist industry collapsed, and our chef was sadly out of business.
+I think Covid hit, the tourist industry collapsed in Peru, and our chef was sadly out of business.

 The Lima markets were full of packets of quinoa for sale, brown, white and black, as you can see in this photo.
 Many locals as well as tourists were shopping there.